 Use light cardstock, book paper backed with plain paper, or a thin file-folder scrap.
 It should support the insert without turning the whole page rigid.

-Use thin double-sided tape, a fine glue line, or a dry adhesive runner.
+For practice pages, use a narrow dry adhesive strip, controlled glue line, or dry adhesive runner.
 Wide adhesive strips steal pocket space and make inserts catch.

-Use a journaling card, copied ticket, small photo card, receipt-style note, or place card.
+Use a journaling card, ticket-shaped note, small photo print, receipt-style note, or place card.
 Make it easy to remove with a tab, rounded corner, or visible edge.

 Add a strip only if it has a job: date, location, tiny list, quote, route, or one-sentence memory.
 Do not add scraps just to fill space.

-Use paper tape, washi, book cloth, or a thin paper hinge when the postcard should lift from the page.
+Use a folded paper hinge or narrow lightweight fabric hinge when the postcard should lift from the page.
 Make the hinge wider than you think and test it before decorating.

 Build Routine